Scroll Trellis, LLC

 Simple, step‑by‑step instructions with diagrams to help you mount the trellis quickly.

-Before you begin, measure your space and decide where the trellis will start and end (deck post, porch column, mailbox post, fence post, or other narrow vertical surface).
+Installation typically takes about 20 minutes using a drill and screwdriver.
+The Narrow Trellis is designed for mounting to flat surfaces such as wood posts and columns.
+Before you begin, measure your space and decide where the trellis will start and end on the post, column, mailbox post, fence post, or other narrow vertical surface.

 Step 1: Install the first bracket